-"Luckily, this game (versus the Giants), I think a think long term for myself lot of us came out feeling pretty good," Bosa said.
-"It's definitely the best I've if I take a few more bad felt, probably, going into a shots, then it's something Thursday game I can remember."
+"Luckily, this game (verlot of us came out feeling pretty good," Bosa said.
+Thursday game I can remember."

 Staley had his players go through a recovery room that had five stations, including ice tubs and massages, following the win against the Giants.